ghburdie/docs/README_DOCKER.md

 docker stop <CONTAINER ID>
 ```

-## Starting container
+## Starting existing container

-### Starting existing container (in detached mode):
+### Starting in detached mode:
 ```
 docker start <CONTAINER ID>
 ```
 ### Starting in attached mode
-For watching log messages of mkdocs server it can be helpfull to start in attached mode:
+For watching log messages of mkdocs server it can be helpful to start in attached mode:
 ```
 docker start -a <CONTAINER ID>
 ```
-Container can be stopped with keys: STRG+c
+Container can be stopped with keys: CTRL+c

-## Starting interactive shell to container
+### Starting interactive shell to container
 For administrative work you can start a shell to container:
 ```
 docker exec -it <CONTAINER ID> /bin/sh